minprog/pyprog/opdrachten/week1/cafeine/venglish.md

 ## Assignment

 Implement, in a file named `cafeine.py`, a program that prompts the user to indicate how many caffeinated drinks they drink, that then calculates the total caffeine intake of the user based on their input.
-You may assume the user only enters numbers greater than zero and never inputs any incorrect values.
+You may assume the user only enters numbers greater than or equal to zero and never inputs any incorrect values.

 ## Code